GURPREETKAURJETHRA/Multi-PDFs_ChatApp_AI-Agent/README.md

 Meet MultiPDF Chat AI App! 🚀 Chat seamlessly with Multiple PDFs using Langchain, Google Gemini Pro &amp; FAISS Vector DB with Seamless Streamlit Deployment.
 Get instant, Accurate responses from Awesome Google Gemini OpenSource language Model. 📚💬 Transform your PDF experience now! 🔥✨

-## Description
+## 📝 Description
 The Multi-PDF's Chat Agent is a Streamlit-based web application designed to facilitate interactive conversations with a chatbot.
 The app allows users to upload multiple PDF documents, extract text information from them, and train a chatbot using this extracted content.
 Users can then engage in real-time conversations with the chatbot.

 ## 📢Run App with Streamlit Cloud

 [Launch App On Streamlit](https://multi-pdfschatappai-agent.streamlit.app/)

-## 🎯 Demo:
+## 💻 Demo:
 ![Demo 1: Chatbot Output](img/LLMframework.jpg)

-## 🚀How It Works
+## 🎯 How It Works:
 ------------

 ![MultiPDF Chat App Diagram](img/Architecture.jpg)

 The application follows these steps to provide responses to your questions:

-1. PDF Loading: The app reads multiple PDF documents and extracts their text content.
+1. **PDF Loading** : The app reads multiple PDF documents and extracts their text content.

-2. Text Chunking: The extracted text is divided into smaller chunks that can be processed effectively.
+2. **Text Chunking** : The extracted text is divided into smaller chunks that can be processed effectively.

-3. Language Model: The application utilizes a language model to generate vector representations (embeddings) of the text chunks.
+3. **Language Model** : The application utilizes a language model to generate vector representations (embeddings) of the text chunks.

-4. Similarity Matching: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.
+4. **Similarity Matching** : When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.

-5. Response Generation: The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.
+5. **Response Generation** : The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.

 ![Demo 2: Chatbot Output](img/LLMApp.jpg)

+---
 ## 🎯 Key Features

 - **Adaptive Chunking**: Our Sliding Window Chunking technique dynamically adjusts window size and position for RAG, balancing fine-grained and coarse-grained data access based on data complexity and context.